Have you tried reading aloud with secondary students? I have, and the results are positive!

 Many of you have followed me this school year as I work to create a literacy-rich secondary classroom.
 I’ve built a classroom library and implemented First Chapter Fridays.
 My students have positively responded to these efforts.
 I always want to reflect, to search for new meaning in my activities with students.

-As I started First Chapter Fridays (where I read one chapter of a new book each Friday), I noticed that older students love when I read to them.
-They would beg me to read more, and they were attentive so I normally complied.
 I did not understand the why though.
-Since I started, I found research that supports my efforts I’m glad I followed my instincts: there is reasoning and science behind oral readings.
+Since I started, I found research that supports my efforts, and I’m glad I followed my instincts: There is reasoning and science behind oral readings.
 No one has questioned my reading aloud to high school students, but if someone questions you, know that there are benefits of reading aloud to older students.

-How did this happen?
 I began reading aloud more of our class novels together, and then I began reading aloud interesting pieces from new sources.
 Next, I began reading an interesting sentence from my personal book.
 Finally, I began reading aloud in general, and the results overwhelmed me.
 Reading aloud to older students has improved my classroom environment in multiple ways.

 History.

 I knew that, yet I was surprised to learn that reading aloud boosts memory.
 Could our brains be hardwired to hear stories orally?
 What if social media was partly successful because our brains were craving their storytelling nature?
+We humans share stories casually, but what about formal reading aloud?

 Through reading stories together, students and I connected reading and images to what they see on their phones every day.

 We know that when humans gather today, we tell stories.
-Our brains crave those stories, and read alouds capitalize on our nature.
+Our brains crave those stories, and read-alouds capitalize on our nature.
 Reading aloud with secondary students is a natural part of engaging with them.

 Parents.